Raziel-had-a-bad-day/Akai-Midi-controller-sequencer/README.md

 Pot 1 + right arrow= sets number of steps in pitch as it's looping ie  1-4 ' ,drums only Pot 3 =sets pitch change advance rate on keys
-Pause +arm_rec = allows pitch entry with keyboard in step mode , top bar shows progress
+Pause +arm_rec = allows pitch entry with keyboard in step mode , top bar shows progress left arrow=zoom in to one bars right arrow= zoom out to 4/8/16/32 bars  mainly for notes but also fx and so on